lusis/zmq-appender/README.md

 # ZeroMQ log4j appender

+CURRENT RELEASE: 0.4.0 for use with Logstash Master branch

 I had a need for a log4j appender that used ZMQ for transport.
 The only place that existed was here:

 https://github.com/ichiban/logcentric